How to Delete Windows.old Folder in Windows 10

 Take Ownership - Add to Context Menu in Windows 10

-- Option One: Delete "Windows.old" Folder using Disk Cleanup
+- Option One: Delete "Windows.old" Folder in Disk Cleanup

 - Option Two: Delete "Windows.old" Folder in Elevated Command Prompt